pcarleton/pcarleton.github.io/_posts/2018-05-31-netstat-v-ss.md

 ### How do I inspect the state of sockets on my machine?

-The two ways I'll talk about doing this are through `netstat` and `ss`.
-Both are command line utilities that are installed on almost all Linux machines.
-Before I get into why I would use one or the other, let's look into where they get their information.
+The two tools I'll cover are the command line tools `netstat` and `ss`.
+I'll start with where they get their information.

 #### Procfs